rohanrulz/Readme-generator/README.md

 ## Contributing

-anything
+N/A

 ## Tests

 To run tests, run the following command:

 ```
-run any command
+N/A
 ```

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at johndoe12@yahoo.com.
-You can find more of my work at [john-doe](https://github.com/john-doe/).
+If you have any questions about the repo, open an issue or contact me directly at rohangovindnegi@yahoo.com.
+You can find more of my work at [rohanrulz](https://github.com/rohanrulz/).